JBush86/quantum-noise-filter/README.md

+For the rigorous mathematical derivation and empirical validation of this protocol, see the whitepaper: [Quantum Noise Filter.pdf].

 Universal Quantum Noise Filter: Linear-Time Fault Tolerance Diagnostic A Python-based simulation protocol for detecting logical error thresholds and phase transitions in quantum error correction (QEC) codes at utility scale (106+ qubits).